 Reuse

-With proper technology, we can make use of this sewage effluent for drinking purpose, although this is done in places where there is a limited supply of water.
+With proper technology, we can make use of this sewage effluent for drinking purposes, although this is done in places where there is a limited supply of water.

-Treated waste water in arid countries is usually used for agriculture.
-The wetlands that are constructed and are fed by the treated waste water are good for the both the habitat and treatment for the flora and fauna.
-The waste water contains such nutrients that are good for the fish farms and agriculture.
+Treated wastewater in arid countries is usually used for agriculture.
+The wetlands that are constructed and fed by the treated wastewater are good for both the habitat and treatment for the flora and fauna.
+The wastewater contains nutrients that are good for the fish farms and agriculture.

 You might also want to check our related posts: